Friday, August 8, 2008

 Cor and Jose, our B&B Hosts

-Cor is a historian who shared with us his passion and knowledge of Dutch history.
-Jose is multi-creative person who was instructing students on how to make dried flower wreaths out back in the cottage shop.
-We really enjoyed this couple and their vibrant outlook for art and life.
+Cor is a historian who shared his passion and knowledge of Dutch history with us.
+Jose is a multi-creative person who was instructing students on how to make dried flower wreaths out back in the cottage shop.
+We really enjoyed this couple and their vibrant outlook on art and life.

 Church steeple in Ede